 If you would like to pursue domestic adoption with Full Circle, what would your first steps be?

-1. Schedule a free individual, orientation with the Agency Director by calling (413) 587-0007.
-After your questions are answered and when you’re ready, you may make an application for services to the agency.
-A copy of our application can be found on this web site.
+1. Schedule an orientation through our website calendar.
+After the orientation and all your questions are answered, you may make an application for services to the agency.
 You would review and sign acknowledgement of the agency’s policies.
-Due to length, we provide a copy of the agency’s policies at the time of orientation or upon request.
 You can request our full adoption services or just the services you desire e.g. a homestudy.

-4. The agency then provides assistance connecting you with birthparents.
+4. The agency then will share expectant parent referrals with you as they are available.
 The agency provides assistance with the clinical, medical, legal, fiscal and other aspects of a domestic adoption plan.
-We are particularly thorough in gathering helpful medical records and medical background as well as other information used by you in evaluating the strength of a potential match.